As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How Long Does It Take For Quartz to Form

-Quartz formation requires gradual and slow colling of magma or gradual precipitation from hydrothermal solution.
+Quartz formation requires gradual and slow cooling of magma or gradual precipitation from hydrothermal solution.
 It takes thousands of years for quartz crystals to form.
 Quick processes produce microcrystalline or massive semi-transparent quartz without any right form of crystals.

 Where Does Quartz Naturally Occur